sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 ---
 # Filtering

-Provided a collection of documents, we can `filter` on a number of fields and predicates, including compound predicates via conditional keywords like (`_and`, `_or`, `_not`).
+Filtering is used to screen data entries containing the specified fields and predicates (including compound predicates) out of a collection of documents using conditional keywords like `_and`, `_or`, `_not`.

-Basic filtering is exposed through the `filter` keyword, and can be supplied as arguments to a root level field, or subfields that contain some kind of embedding or relation.
+To accomplish this, the `filter` keyword can be applied as an argument to root level fields and subfields.

-The following shows the use of the `filter` keyword on the root level books field.
-An empty `filter` object is equivalent to no filters at all, so it will match all objects it is applied to.
-In this case, it will return all books.
+An empty `filter` object is equivalent to no filters being applied.
+Hence, the output will return all books.
+The following example displays an empty filter being applied on the root level field.

 ```javascript
 {